 - Act as a steward of the Honor Code and encourage others to do so as well.

 Failure to comply with the program’s Honor Code may result in immediate expulsion from the Program with no certificate and with no refunds.

-Certificates will also be withheld where any fees due are still outstanding at the completion of the international fieldwork component.
+Certificates will also be withheld in the event any fees due are outstanding.

 We may offer career coaching sessions to you if you are considering enrolling for a program.
 Career coaching sessions are not guaranteed to everyone and are offered selectively at our sole discretion.
 By signing up, you agree to indemnify us and the person providing the career coaching sessions from any liability relating to what you discuss in any coaching sessions and from any liability for decisions you make on the basis of what you discuss with the person providing the career coaching sessions.

 The Service also allows you to post on the platform.
 Posting here is similar to what you do when you add content to and comment on social media like Facebook, Twitter and even Message boards like Reddit.
 We reserve the right to review and remove any posts or User Content if we deem them to breach the Terms of Service or other rules, regulations and laws.
 We also reserve the right to review and remove any posts and User Content that are deemed to be abusive, disruptive, offensive, illegal or that violate the rights of, or harm the safety of users of the Service or Instructors.

 The platform includes a Message board-style feature that lets you engage with other users and Instructors.
 Keep in mind – the content you post may be seen by other users of the Service.
 You have to use good judgement and caution when posting on the board.
 Never post personal information that you wouldn’t share openly in public – like credit card details and social security numbers.
 Some communications may be monitored by us and we don’t promise that any content you post on the Service will remain confidential (i.e. we make no representation or warranty of that).